Sims 4 Alpha vs Maxis Match Hair: Which Style Is Right for You?

 Good Maxis Match hair doesn't look worse than Alpha — it looks different.
 The goal isn't photorealism; it's cohesion.
 When you load a household where every Sim has Maxis Match hair, they look like they belong in the same world.
 They look like Sims, which is exactly the point.

 Maxis Match tends to be more versatile across builds and stories because it doesn't require a full game visual overhaul to look intentional.
 You can drop MM hair into any save and it works.
-Alpha hair requires a more curated setup to look its best.
+Alpha hair needs a more curated setup to shine.

 The Real Differences Side by Side